Methodist College Belfast: Hockey Club

 The school has played hockey since the 1890s.
 One of the earliest matches was when a Collegians ladies' team beat the schoolgirls 4–0 in 1896.

 The college possesses its own artificial turf pitch, located at Belfast Harlequins on the Malone Road.

 The boys' 1st XI were the Burney Cup winners in 1999 with the cup being presented to the team by Ulster Branch president and ex-pupil Peter Wood.
 In the 1985–86 school year, the Boys' 1st XI won the Tasmania Trophy as Irish schools champions, coached by schoolmasters Robert Kenny and Philip Marshall.
 The most recent success for the Boys' Hockey Club was the U14 XI winning the All Ireland Championship in 2015, along with the Ferris Cup and Bannister Bowl in 2014.

 Many pupils have represented Ulster and Ireland at Junior and under age levels.

-In January 2007, Boys' first XI player Douglas Montgomery was selected to represent the school as part of a delegation from Belfast Harlequins that met with President of the Ireland, Mary McAleese in Phoenix Park, Dublin.
+In January 2007, Boys' first XI player Douglas Montgomery was selected to represent the school as part of a delegation from Belfast Harlequins that met with President Mary McAleese in Phoenix Park, Dublin.
 This meeting was to mark the club's cross community work.

 The girls club celebrated its centenary in 1996 with a series of special matches.
 The girls last won the Senior Schoolgirls Cup competition in 2016, beating Sullivan Upper School 1–0 in the final, with Katie Larmour scoring the only goal of the game.
 The school has the most wins in the history of the Cup, however most of the success came prior to World War II.
 The girls also won the Kate Russell All Ireland Championship in 2016.